aoyshi/Machine-Leaning-Basics/unsupervised/clustering/kmeans/README.md

 3. While number of iterations < 1000, do

-    (i) Increment number of iterations counter

     3a.
+Increment number of iterations counter

+    3b.
 For each data point in X

         (i) calculate it's Euclidean (squared, L2) distance from each of the k centroids (ii) assign data point to the closest centroid (min dist)

-    3b.
+    3c.
 For each centroid

-       (i) find the mean of all the data points assigned to it
-      (ii) assign new centroid value to corresponding old one (iii) calculate the L2-norm distance between new and old centroid (iv)  if this L2-norm distance is <= 0
+         (i) find the mean of all the data points assigned to it (ii) assign new centroid value to corresponding old one (iii) calculate the L2-norm distance between new and old centroid (iv)  if this L2-norm distance is <= 0

  # On Jupyter Notebook:
  1. Simply call
  `compare_kmeans( N=number of total data points